CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Appendix

 \subsection{Baseline Models}

-\begin{itemize} \item \textbf{DeepSeek-R1 } is a large-scale model specialized in logical reasoning,This model excels in complex reasoning tasks such as mathematics and programming while maintaining strong overall performance on general tasks.
-Chosen for its specialized excellence in complex logical reasoning while maintaining strong general task performance, potentially beneficial for in-depth structured psychological analysis and nuanced depression risk detection.
+\begin{itemize} \item \textbf{DeepSeek-R1} is a large-scale model designed for complex reasoning.
+It performs well on tasks such as mathematics and programming, while remaining competitive on general-purpose benchmarks.
+We include it as a strong reasoning-oriented baseline for structured psychological analysis and depression risk assessment.

-\item \textbf{DeepSeek R1 Distill-14B} is a lightweight reasoning model derived from Qwen2.5-14B through Knowledge Distillation.
-Chosen for its lightweight reasoning capabilities, aiming to retain the advantages of larger models in complex tasks while reducing computational cost, making it suitable for efficient depression risk analysis.
+\item \textbf{DeepSeek-R1-Distill-14B} is a distilled reasoning model derived from Qwen2.5-14B via knowledge distillation.
+It aims to retain key reasoning capabilities at lower computational cost.
+We include it as an efficient baseline for depression risk analysis.

-\item \textbf{Qwen2.5-14B} is part of Alibaba’s Qwen series of large language models.
-Chosen for its strong performance in long-form text generation and instruction-following, relevant for generating structured psychological analyses from Chinese social media posts.
+\item \textbf{Qwen2.5-14B} is a large language model from the Qwen series.
+It provides strong instruction following and long-form generation.
+We include it as a Chinese-capable baseline for generating structured psychological analyses from social media posts.

 \item \textbf{GPT-4o} is a multimodal large language model released by OpenAI.
-Chosen for its state-of-the-art multimodal and multilingual processing capabilities, including Chinese, and its improved overall performance and response speed, making it a powerful baseline for depression detection and psychological analysis.
+It supports multilingual generation, including Chinese.
+We include it as a strong general-purpose baseline for depression detection and psychological analysis.

-\item \textbf{GPT-4o-Mini} is a lightweight AI model developed by OpenAI to provide an efficient and cost-effective AI solution.
-Chosen as a resource- and cost-efficient model with robust text understanding and generation, suitable for less computationally demanding depression risk identification and basic psychological analysis tasks.
+\item \textbf{GPT-4o-mini} is a smaller model in the GPT-4o family.
+It is designed for efficiency and lower inference cost.
+We include it as a lightweight baseline for depression risk identification and structured summarization.

-\item \textbf{Llama3-8B-Chinese-Chat}, derived from Meta-Llama-3-8B, is an instruction-tuned model optimized for Chinese dialogue tasks.
-It has been fine-tuned to process both Chinese and English inputs.
-Chosen for its optimization for Chinese dialogue tasks and ability to handle extended conversations, making it well-suited for analyzing conversational social media posts for depression risk and generating coherent psychological insights in Chinese. \end{itemize}
+\item \textbf{Llama3-8B-Chinese-Chat}, derived from Meta-Llama-3-8B, is an instruction-tuned model for Chinese dialogue.
+It supports both Chinese and English inputs.
+We include it as a Chinese dialogue-oriented baseline for user-level depression risk analysis and generation. \end{itemize}

 \begin{CJK}{UTF8}{gbsn}